Shade Garden Makeover

 Here’s a close up of the tipped over clay pot with impatiens spilling out.
 I love putting together stuff like this.

 Thanks a bunch for stopping by Gingham Gardens today.
 I hope you enjoyed the reveal of our Shade Garden Makeover.
-Do you have an area you want to makeover?
-Please feel free to hang out for awhile in the gardens taking in the latest virtual garden tours, July Flower Garden Tour or Tips for Gardening in August and a Garden Tour.
-In case you missed it, Flower Garden Maintenance has some good practical tips for keeping your flower gardens looking great all summer.
+Do you have a garden area you want to makeover?
 If you have any questions or comments, you can use the contact form or you can leave a comment at the bottom of the post.

 p.s.
 Follow Gingham Gardens on Pinterest for lots of great gardening ideas and tons of gardener’s eye candy.